ourbunka/kanirenderer/README.md

 -using WGPU graphic api than compiled to native graphic api like DIRECTX12 / VULKAN / METAL

--windows 10/11 executables included, (Linux and MacOS should be supported,but you will need to compiled it yourself. install rust compiler , git clone this repo and in project dir "cargo build --release",

 -DirectX12 compatibles GPU required for Windows 10/11, Vulkan for Linux and Metal for macos.

+-windows 10/11 executables included, (Linux and MacOS should be supported,but you will have to compiled it yourself. install rust compiler , clone this repo and then "cargo build --release",

 # How to use?